master-elodin/bb-improvement/README.md

 ### `REACT_APP_BB_WORKSPACE=myworkspace npm run build`

-After the build is complete, add it to the Tampermonkey script to be able to replace the Bitbucket PR page.
+After the build is complete, add the script (located at `build/static/js/main.{rand}.js`) to the Tampermonkey script to be able to replace the Bitbucket PR page.